tshepang/blog/content/rust-things-i-most-anticipate.md

 The following are in progress:

-- Make alternatives (to [LLVM]) codegen backends easily available in Rust toolchain (as in via `rustup`)
+- Make alternative (to [LLVM]) codegen backends easily available in Rust toolchain (as in via `rustup`)
    - [rustc_codegen_cranelift] (for using [cranelift] as codegen backend), immediate benefit being fast debug compiles ([progress][cranelift PR])